Cucumber Salad with Avocado and Feta

 I’m a huge fan of Feta cheese!
 But I don’t buy the pre-crumbled Feta, which doesn’t stay good in the fridge nearly as long.
 And I have a strong preference for sheep’s milk Feta, which is a bit milder.
 My current preferred Feta is this Kirkland Organic Feta from Greece; check it out if you shop at Costco.

-Tips for making Cucumber Salad with Avocado and Feta:
+collage of recipe steps for Cucumber Salad with Avocado and Feta

 Make it a Low-Carb Meal:

-This Delicious Cucumber Salad with Avocado and Feta would be great to serve with Rosemary Mustard Grilled Chicken, Chicken Cutlets with Mustard Sauce, Grilled Salmon Burgers with Caper Mayonnaise, or Baked Parmesan Crusted Chicken.
+This amazing Cucumber Avocado Salad would be great to serve with Rosemary Mustard Grilled Chicken, Chicken Cutlets with Mustard Sauce, Grilled Salmon Burgers with Caper Mayonnaise, or Baked Parmesan Crusted Chicken.

 More Delicious Salads with Avocado:

-This Cucumber Salad with Avocado and Feta is bursting with flavor from lime, mint, and Feta, and this is such a delicious combination!
+This Cucumber Avocado Salad is bursting with flavor from lime, mint, and Feta, and this is such a delicious combination!

 Ingredients